subenu/hello-world/README.md

 # hello-world
 First project
-Just some iformation abvout myself.
+Just some information about myself.